-It’s always a beautiful day to catch a great sale on pork chops and buy in bulk.
-And with enough refrigerator space, you’re going to deep-freeze it in a freezer for future use.
+It’s always a beautiful day to catch a great sale on pork chops and buy them in bulk.
+And with enough refrigerator space, you’ll deep-freeze it in a freezer for future use.

 You’re supposed to defrost pork chops for the nutritious recipe.
-But again, can you defrost pork chops in microwave?
-Yes, it’s the fastest and effective way you can thaw frozen pork chops.
+But again, can you defrost pork chops in the microwave?
+Yes, it’s the fastest and most effective way to thaw frozen pork chops.

-There are other different ways to defrost pork chops, including refrigerator and cold water.
-It all goes down to the amount of time you have to prepare the meal.
+There are other different ways to defrost pork chops, including refrigerators and cold water.
+It all goes down to the time you have to prepare the meal.

-Let’s plan ahead on how you can defrost pork chops in your best microwave.
+Let’s plan how to defrost pork chops in your best microwave.

 First rule: Don’t defrost pork chops at room temperature.
 Otherwise, you may contract a foodborne illness going into the future.

-According to the United States Department of Agriculture (USDA), pork is the most consumed protein throughout the world.
+According to the United States Department of Agriculture (USDA), pork is the most consumed protein globally.
 The United States alone produces around 13 percent of the world’s pork.